ermongroup/cs228-notes/learning/undirected/index.md

 More generally, distributions of this form are members of the *exponential family* of distributions, about which you can learn more in CS229.
 Many other distributions are in the exponential family, including the Bernoulli, Multinomial, Normal, Poisson, and many other distributions.

-Exponential families are widely used in machine learning{% sidenote 1 'We refer the reader to the CS229 course notes for a more thorough presentation of this topic.'%}.
-Suppose that you have an exponential family distribution of the form{% sidenote 1 'Actually, exponential families have a slightly more general form, but this one will be enough for our purposes'%}
+Exponential families are widely used in machine learning{% include sidenote.html id="note-expfam1" note="We refer the reader to the CS229 course notes for a more thorough presentation of this topic." %}.
+Suppose that you have an exponential family distribution of the form{% include sidenote.html id="note-expfam2" note="Actually, exponential families have a slightly more general form, but this one will be enough for our purposes" %}
 {% math %}
 p(x; \theta) = \frac{\exp(\theta^T f(x))}{Z(\theta)}.
 {% endmath %}